 After your breast lift, you will be moved to the recovery room where Dr. Fusi and Dr. Craig will check on your progress after surgery.
 Once you have recovered from anesthesia, you will be able to return home with the assistance of a friend or loved one.

-Most patients will take one to two weeks to recover from their surgery.
-During this period, patients commonly experience symptoms such as swelling and bruising.
+Most patients will need one to two weeks to recover from their surgery.
+During this period, Houston patients commonly experience symptoms such as swelling and bruising.